LACASSE MAKES 41 SAVES TO BACKSTOP PROVIDENCE TO 2-0 WIN OVER NORTHEASTERN IN WHEA SEMIFINALS

-Senior goaltender Genevieve Lacasse makes one of her 41 saves for the Friars
+Senior Genevieve Lacasse makes 41 saves to earn 20th career shutout for Friars

 HYANNIS, MASS - The Providence College women's ice hockey team has advanced to the Hockey East Championship, defeating #7 Northeastern, 2-0, in Saturday's semifinal at the Hyannis Youth and Community Center.